cogitoweb/reporting-engine/README.md

 OCA alternative reporting engines and reporting utilities for Odoo
 ==================================================================

+This fork contains an alternative version on bi_sql_editor

 This repository hosts alternative reporting engines to the ones included on Odoo core (RML, QWeb and Webkit).
 It is complemented with the ones that host the reports theirself:

 https://github.com/OCA/account-financial-reporting